rezamarzban/electromagnetic/README.md

 print(Radiation_resistance)
 ```

-In addition to printing short dipole antenna equations in the prettiest way use this code as below by continue of above code, Also mentioned in `shortdipoleEquations.ipynb` code completely:
+In addition to printing short dipole antenna equations in a clear and concise format, you can use this code as shown below, continuing from the previous example.
+This is also fully explained in the `shortdipoleEquations.ipynb` file:

 ```
 from sympy import init_printing